Skip to ContentSkip to Subscribe Widget

 How does Annie's make colored products - like orange mac & cheese or pink fruit snacks?

-Annie’s uses all-natural colors that come from plants, like purple carrots, beets, and annatto—the seed of a tree that grows in South America.
-You’ll never find anything synthetic in Annie’s products.
+Annie’s uses colors that come from plants, like purple carrots, beets, and annatto—the seed of a tree that grows in South America.

 Peanut Free Facility Product